Contents

 Consider the experience of the average trial user in B2B SaaS.
 Trials are often set up as a blank instance, where new users come in and have to set everything up from scratch to begin actually using it.
 This puts a certain amount of friction into the process of experiencing the benefits of the software, and works against your goal of getting people to enter their credit card information and become a customer.

-This is why companies like Basecamp include sample projects — so that users can see how their platform works and will naturally begin to use it themselves.
+This is why companies like Asana include sample projects — so that users can see how their platform works and will naturally begin to use it themselves.
 Remarketing ads with user education content can be used to achieve the same thing.

 For example, if you have video tutorials on how to get set up, you could use those as content for remarketing to users who are in their trial phase.
 Or, if you use a knowledge base like Help Scout, you might choose to share relevant and helpful pages from there.